access-ci-org/access-shib-idp/README.md

 ### Test Web Login

-Go to https://cilogon.org/testidp/ (preferrably using a single Private/Incognito browser window) and select "ACCESS CI".
+Go to https://cilogon.org/testidp/ (preferrably using a single Private/Incognito browser window) and select "ACCESS CI (XSEDE)".
 Log in with your ACCESS Kerberos username and password, and verify that you got all of the User Attributes you expect.

 When you are finished testing, remove the extra line from your `/etc/hosts` file (or prepend with '#' to comment it out).